adambard/learnxinyminutes-docs/ocaml.html.markdown

 ```

 For a source file you can use "ocamlc -i /path/to/file.ml" command
-to print all names and signatures.
+to print all names and type signatures.

 ```
 $ cat sigtest.ml